Travis Lakins Sr.

-Travis Clay Lakins Sr. (born June 29, 1994) is an American professional baseball pitcher for the Algodoneros de Unión Laguna of the Mexican League.
+Travis Clay Lakins Sr. (born June 29, 1994) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Baltimore Orioles.
 Listed at 6 ft 1 in and 180 lb, he throws and bats right-handed.

 Career

 Lakins attended Franklin High School.
 Lakins played college baseball for the Ohio State Buckeyes, and in 2014, he pitched a perfect game for the Chillicothe Paints, a collegiate summer baseball team.

 Boston Red Sox

-The Red Sox selected Lakins in the sixth round of the 2015 MLB Draft, signing him for an above-slot bonus of $320,000.
+The Red Sox selected Lakins in the sixth round of the 2015 MLB draft, signing him for an above-slot bonus of $320,000.
 Lakins struck out three batters in two shutout innings during his only appearance with the Low–A Lowell Spinners in 2015.
 He then pitched for the rookie–level Gulf Coast League Red Sox, but only in the playoffs.
 In his brief stint, Lakins showed a quick arm from a three-quarters arm slot, offering a three-pitch mix with a fastball-curveball-changeup combination, with his fastball sitting at 92–94 mph and topping out at 96 with a bit of sink and run.
 The curveball flashed plus-potential at 75–76 mph with two-plane, tight rotation and hard snap, while the changeup ranged 83–87 mph and also showed plus potential with late dive away from left-handed hitters when down in the zone.
 He also used a heavy mix of curveballs and changeups both early and behind in counts, showing consistency with the secondaries pitches and refined command and control overall.

 In 2016, Lakins was promoted two levels up to the High–A Salem Red Sox.
 In the month of April, he led the Salem pitching staff with a 3–1 record and a 2.13 ERA in four starts, striking out 26 and walking 10 in 25 1/3 innings of work.
 In early August, Lakins was placed on the disabled list with right elbow inflammation and did not pitch for the rest of the season.
 He went 6–3 in 19 starts and a relief appearance, featuring a 5.93 ERA with 79 strikeouts and 36 walks in 91 innings.